Quantum-Coherent Thermodynamics: Leaf Typicality via Minimum-Variance Foliation

 As argued by Yu, this implies that the decomposition is unique if $H_\rho$ is nondegenerate. \paragraph{Leaf canonical ensemble.} From \eqref{eq:Yu} it readily follows that, if $\rho$ has full rank, any other density matrix in the same leaf (i.e. obtained by varying the populations while keeping the same optimal family) can be written as

-In analogy with the Gibbs--Jaynes maximum-entropy prescription~\cite{Jaynes1957Information}, we define the \emph{min-variance leaf canonical ensemble} by maximizing the Shannon entropy of the populations, $S_H[\rho]=-\sum_i p_i \log p_i$, subject to normalization and fixed mean energy.
-Since $\{E^{(i)}_\rho\}$ are independent of $\{p_i\}$ and within a given leaf the energy reads
+In analogy with the Gibbs--Jaynes maximum-entropy prescription~\cite{Jaynes1957Information}, we define the \emph{min-variance leaf canonical ensemble} by maximizing the Shannon entropy of the populations, $S_{th}^{(H)}[\rho]=-\sum_i p_i \log p_i$, subject to normalization and fixed mean energy.
+Since $\{E_{\rho,i}\}$ are independent of $\{p_i\}$ and within a given leaf the energy reads

-the maximization yields the usual Gibbs weights $p_i\propto e^{-\beta E^{(i)}_\rho}$.
-This strong analogy leads us to identify $S_H[\rho]$ with the nonequilibrium generalization of the thermodynamic entropy.
-More explicitly, it is convenient to consider the reference density matrix $\rho_0$ with uniform weights (equal to the inverse of the dimension of the Hilbert space), which we dub ``barycentre of the leaf''.
+the maximization yields the usual Gibbs weights $p_i\propto e^{-\beta E_{\rho,i}}$.
+This strong analogy leads us to regard \(S_{\rm th}^{(H)}\), rather than the von Neumann entropy, as the thermodynamic entropy on a leaf.
+Indeed, the von Neumann entropy would mix population uncertainty with the coherent structure encoded in the nonorthogonality of the states $\ket{\varphi_i}$.
+More explicitly, it is convenient to consider the reference density matrix $\rho_0$ with uniform weights (equal to the inverse of the dimension of the Hilbert space), which we dub ``barycenter of the leaf''.
 Then, the associated min-variance leaf canonical ensemble reads

 where $\mathcal L_H(\rho_0)$ denotes the leaf through $\rho_0$.
 Just as the Gibbs ensemble provides the canonical effective description obtained by discarding microscopic information beyond the mean-energy constraint within the equilibrium paradigm, the leaf-canonical ensemble arises once the leaf is specified.
-That is to say, one fixes the leaf label (i.e., the relevant min-variance family) and then selects, within that leaf, the least biased state consistent with normalization and energy.
 Standard equilibrium is recovered as the special case where the state is restricted to the commuting leaf, $[\rho,H]=0$, which corresponds to $\rho_0\propto \mathrm I$.
 Analogously, we define a leaf-microcanonical ensemble by replacing $\exp(-\beta H_{\rho_0})$ in Eq.~\eqref{eq:leaf-canonical} with the projector onto the chosen energy shell of $H_\rho$, and then normalizing.

 We remark that a genuine foliation requires leaves to be pairwise disjoint.
 This fails on the full state space: at points where $H_\rho$ is degenerate the (variance) minimizing ensemble is not unique, and distinct leaves meet.
 It does, however, hold on the open subset $\mathcal M_H:=\{\rho:H_\rho\text{ is nondegenerate}\}$, where the minimizing family of pure states is uniquely determined~\cite{Yu2013Quantum} (up to phases and permutation) and therefore labels a single leaf.
 Whenever we speak of a foliation we implicitly restrict to $\mathcal M_H$.
 For a generic choice of $H$ (in particular, after lifting accidental degeneracies), $\mathcal M_H$ is open and dense in the space of density matrices.